redpanda-data/connect/website/docs/guides/bloblang/methods.md

 :::caution BETA
 This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.
 :::
-Attempts to parse a string as a timestamp following a specified format and outputs a string in RFC 3339 format, which can then be fed into [`ts_format`](#ts_format).
+Attempts to parse a string as a timestamp following a specified format and outputs a timestamp, which can then be fed into methods such as [`ts_format`](#ts_format).

 The input format is defined by showing how the reference time, defined to be Mon Jan 2 15:04:05 -0700 MST 2006, would be displayed if it were the value.
 For an alternative way to specify formats check out the [`ts_strptime`](#ts_strptime) method.